CleverBoy4444/123/README.md

 ## About

 This project, originally forked from lighthouse labs ( https://github.com/lighthouse-labs/node-socketio-chat ) is a user forum built for cloud9 workspaces.
-None of the current code relfects the original fork, however out of respect for others whose interests in education coincide with those of this project, this source will remain as a fork of the lighthouse labs page.
+None of the current code reflects the original fork, however out of respect for others whose interests in education coincide with those of this project, this source will remain as a fork of the lighthouse labs page.
 Thanks for what you do lighthouse! :-)

 ## Features